Ducted Split Air Handler 1 1/4 Ton Outdoor AH12Sx-EC #34210

 Click on one of the following links for more information:

 - Compressor Heater: protects the unit when installed in environments that drop down to 20F - Included as standard equipment.

 - Fan Cycling Switch: supports the unit in temperatures below 20F and as low as -20F when configured with Electronic Control and combined with our compressor heater.
 Included as standard equipment

 Remote Thermostats, Displays & Probes

-- Networkable Thermostat Upgrade: Included as standard equipment allowing connection of your cooling unit to a networkable, Wi-Fi enabled thermostat (sold separately, Ecobee SmartThermostat Pro #31453).
+- Networkable Thermostats #27346 and #27310: Included as standard equipment allowing connection of your cooling unit to a networkable, Wi-Fi enabled thermostat (sold separately, Ecobee SmartThermostat Pro #31453).
 Must be ordered at the same time that the equipment is ordered.
 Other limitations apply - read the networkable thermostat description for more information.

 - Integrated Heater #32034: adds 3000 watts of heat through the cooling system when the cellar is in an unheated environment and will be exposed to temperatures below desired wine storage temperatures.